 How to Reset Your Sleep Schedule

 Not all disrupted sleep schedules are the same.
 Weekend drift, jet lag, and night shift recovery each require different protocols.
-This guide provides scenario-specific plans and the honest fast-versus-gradual reset debate.
+This guide provides scenario-specific plans, the forced wake method used by CBT-I therapists, and the honest fast-versus-gradual reset debate.

-Light exposure is the primary circadian reset tool – more powerful than melatonin for large phase shifts (Czeisler CA circadian research).
+Light exposure is the primary circadian reset tool — more powerful than melatonin for large phase shifts (Czeisler CA, 1990).
 Melatonin dosing, timing, and common mistakes are covered below.

 Select Your Situation